-- There is an emphasis towards practical workshop learning, which underpin both context and industry relevant topics - The lecture programme will impart the necessary principles and concepts. - Group work will allow students to develop their research, communication and teamwork skills. - The seminars will be a mixture of student and tutor led sessions considering practical examples of the principles and concepts. - Tutor and peer led reflective feedback form the basis of student learning programmes. - Tutorials will take the form of individual support and feedback for student guidance.
+- There is an emphasis towards practical learning, which underpin both context and industry relevant topics - The lecture programme will impart the necessary principles and concepts. - Group work will allow students to develop their research, communication and collaborative skills. - The seminars will be a mixture of student and tutor led sessions considering practical examples of the principles and concepts. - Tutor and peer led reflective feedback form the basis of student learning programmes. - Tutorials will take the form of individual support and feedback for student guidance - Module tasks are designed to offer a range of assessment approaches from verbal presentation, case study, essay, workbook and practical portfolio submission